jrtechs/NodeJSBlog/entries/programming/c-to-c++-tutorial.md

     //substr(a, b) function returns a substring of b length
-    //starting from index a. if there is no second argument, it
+    //starting from index a.
+If there is no second argument, it
     //goes to the end.
     cout << numbers.substr(2, 7) << endl;